NuGet/Home/proposed/2023/nuget-package-search.md

 ## Motivation

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->
 Improving the nuget search functionality across all platforms is highly requested by customers.
 As shown in this [issue](https://github.com/NuGet/Home/issues/5138), customers would like to have `-ExactMatch` option added to the search command.
 In this other [issue](https://github.com/NuGet/Home/issues/6060), we can see that it has been repeatedly requested by customers for the Dotnet CLI to adopt a search functionality.
 Lastly, as discussed in this [issue](https://github.com/NuGet/Home/issues/7912) the `nuget list` command is redundant with `nuget search` as both commands basically display a list of packages from a source.
 The only difference between the two is that the search command allows for filters.
 In addition, the `nuget list` command can be confusing as there is a `nuget list` command in the Dotnet CLI with a different functionality: lists configured sources and client certificates.
-Addressing these issues will provide users with a not confusing search functionality on both the Dotnet CLI and nuget.exe.
+Addressing these issues will provide users with a more straight-forward search functionality on both the Dotnet CLI and nuget.exe.
 ## Explanation

 ### Functional explanation